LandrAudio/LANDR.Plugin.SDK/README.md

 }
 ```

-If license state changes internally, for example the license is revoked during the lifetime of the `LANDR` object, the new state will be reflected in the next call to `licenseIsValid()`.
+If the license state changes internally, for example, if the license is revoked during the lifetime of the `LANDR` object, the new state will be reflected in the next call to `licenseIsValid().

 # Advanced Usage

-In addition to license activation, and checking status, the SDK provides the facility to dynamically generate status information to populate a UI.
+In addition to license activation, and checking status, the SDK provides the option to generate status information for populating a UI dynamically.

 This is achieved via the `StatusInfo` struct.
-All fields in this struct will be populated based on the current license state, and may also be empty.
+All fields in this struct will be populated based on the current license state.
+It may also be empty.

 For example: